Oelnbod/oelnbod.github.io/_posts/2025-07-31-Oh-sh*t-the-online-safety-act-is-here.markdown

 ### The Onion Router (TOR)
 Don't use this.
 This can leas you onto the darkweb.
 In addition it is *slow*.
 But if a VPN is not working, using it through an app such as orbot or InviZible Pro will tunnel all of your device through it (like a VPN will).
 Snowflake can also be used. ***ONLY USE THIS AS A LAST RESORT.***

+If you believe that you are at a high risk because of this, please contact expert help at places like [Nothing2Hide](https://nothing2hide.org/en/).

+Please fight censorship.